adnammit/notes/homeserver.md

 * [adding backports](https://backports.debian.org/Instructions/) (not-yet-supported packages)
 	* updated smartctl to 7.4 bc i needed the new 'farm' feature to check those bogus seagate disks
 * setting up [fancontrol](https://wiki.joeplaa.com/tutorials/how-to-install-and-configure-fancontrol-pc)
+* you'll want to make sure proxmox is regularly updated but there are issues if you're not a paid customer - see [this video](https://youtu.be/5AumO9AKKB0?si=3h8AR_b2BB5ySuid) for a workaround for ` command 'apt-get update' failed: exit code 100`

 ### Quick Commands
 ```sh